 Everyone loves kids here; my boys have long blond hair and get a fair amount of attention which they don’t always like.
 I’m breastfeeding my youngest and although I never had any issues feeding in the UK where people usually averted their gaze.
 Not here, it is so normal that people will look and touch baby whilst he is feeding.

-On site there is everything from singles to couples and families (max 3 kids).
-No grandparents or extended families live onsite so help comes from neighbors and friends.
+AW: On site, there is everything from singles to couples and families (max 3 kids).
+No grandparents or extended families live onsite so help comes from neighbours and friends.
 We now have a maid and a gardener!
 That took some getting used to!
 Outside the expat community, Zambian families can be large.
-Usually women look after the children and men work.
+Usually, women look after the children and men work.

 AW: The kids play out every evening with loads of other kids exploring and getting up to mischief (exactly what they should be doing 🙂 ) They usually come back covered in mud and with some story to tell.